ApayRus/EngEasy-content/pages/lessons/6-countries/en.md

 We are from Italy.
 It is from Japan.

-Russia is a country.
+Russia is a cold country.
-England is a country.
+England is a small country.
-America is a big country.
+America is a rich country.
+Spain is a hot country.
+Italy is an old country.
+Japan is a smart country.
+India is a poor country.
+China is a strong country.
+Canada is a young country.
-France is a country.
+France is a big country.

-## Question "where from"
+## Question "where" and "where from"

+Where are you?
+I am in Russia.

 Where are you from?
 I am from Russia.

+Where is he?
+He is in America.

 Where is he from?
 He is from America.

+Where is she?
+She is in France.

 Where is she from?
 She is from France.

+Where are they?
+They are in China.

 Where are they from?
 They are from China.

+Where are we?
+We are in India.

 Where are we from?
 We are from India.

+## What country are you from/in?

 What country are you from?
 I am from Russia.

-## Countries and "in"
+What country are you in?

-I am in Russia.
+I am in Italy.

-You are in England.
+What country is he from?
+He is from America.

+What country is he in?
-He is in America.
+He is in Spain.

+What country is she from?
+She is from France.

+What country is she in?
 She is in France.

+What country are they from?
-They are in Spain.
+They are from China.
-We are in Italy.
-It is in Japan.

-I am in this country.
-You are in that country.
-He is in a big country.
-She is in a small country.

-## Question "where"

-Where are you?
-I am in Russia.

-Where is he?
-He is in America.

-Where is she?
-She is in France.

-Where are they?
+What country are they in?
 They are in China.

-Where are we?
+What country are we from?
+We are from India.

+What country are we in?
 We are in India.

+What country is it from?
+It is from Japan.

+What country is it in?
+It is in Japan.

+What country am I from?
+I am from Canada.

-What country are you in?
+What country am I in?
-I am in Russia.
+I am in Canada.

 ## This, that and countries

 This is a book from America.
+This book is from America.

 That is a pen from Russia.
+That pen is from Russia.

+This is a phone from Japan.
 This phone is from Japan.

+That is a table from Italy.
 That table is from Italy.

+This is a chair from France.
 This chair is from France.

+That is a bag from Spain.
 That bag is from Spain.

+This is a key from England.
 This key is from England.

+That is a cup from China.
 That cup is from China.

+This is a clock from Canada.
 This clock is from Canada.

+That is a door from India.
 That door is from India.

-This country is big.
-That country is small.
-America is a big country.
-Japan is a small country.

 ## Professions, countries and objects